LorenzoMazzocco/OpenMC-projects/advanced/EPR_lattice_table/README.md

 # LATTICE PLOT TOOL

 The goals of this project are:
-- introduce a [plotting tool](images/) to rerpresent information on single pincells of an assembly lattice
+- introduce a [plotting tool](images/) to rerpresent information on single fuel rods of an assembly lattice;
-- order proprietary [templates](lib/Templates/) and [plotting tools](lib/PostProcessing/) in a library to be copied, updated and used in other projects
+- order proprietary [templates](lib/Templates/) and [plotting tools](lib/PostProcessing/) in a library to be copied, updated and used in other projects.
  <br></br>

 The model used is a standard EPR assembly infinite lattice with 20 Gd burnable absorber rods.